-Projects will go through a 12- to 24-month curriculum to learn how to develop a high-quality blue carbon project, prepare and submit a PDD, and implement all the activities required to take the project to fruition.
+Projects will go through a 12- to 24-month curriculum (depending on their level of advancement when entering the program) to learn how to develop a high-quality blue carbon project and implement all the necessary activities to prepare and submit a PDD successfully.
 Capacity building will include online training through the Blue Carbon Academy modules, monthly cohort discussions and knowledge-sharing workshops, monthly one-on-one calls with the BCF team, and tailored expert support for implementation.
 Each project will be matched to one of our vetted technical experts, who will help them run the activities on the ground - like the community engagement workshops or the site assessment - and write essential documents, such as the feasibility assessment, the monitoring plan, or the PDD.
+The blue carbon experts the BCF has partnered with are TerraCarbon, Silvestrum and Nika.